Housing in Scotland: Private building and urban renewal

 The drive to use housing to transform and reorder society subsided in the 1970s.
 The 1980s saw the growth of speculative house building by developers.
 These introduced English brick and half-timbered vernacular styles to Scotland, which had been largely unknown before this period.
 Many were small and built to minimum standards with little regard to energy or environmental issues.
 Sales of council houses were popular in Scotland and until the mid-1990s, unlike in England, local authorities could use the whole of their capital receipts for development, including the building of new houses.
 Under the Scottish Parliament, Scottish Homes was abolished and replaced by Communities Scotland in 2001, which had a responsibility to provide affordable housing and environmental improvement.
-In 2011, it was in turn replaced by the Scottish Housing Regulator, whose remit includes Scottish local authority landlords.
+On 31 October 2007 Nicola Sturgeon, the Cabinet Secretary for Health and Wellbeing, announced that she had decided to abolish Communities Scotland as a separate agency and bring its main non-regulatory functions into the core Scottish Government.
+She confirmed that its regulatory functions would be reformed to operate outside the Government and independently of Ministers.
+The Scottish Housing Regulator is responsible for the regulation of social landlords in Scotland.
+The Regulator's statutory objective is to protect the interests of tenants, people who are homeless, and others who use social landlords' services.

 There have been increasing attempts to preserve much of what survives from Scotland's architectural heritage, including the great buildings and monuments, and the classically influenced houses of towns such as Edinburgh and Glasgow.
 There have also been attempts at preserving the surviving Glasgow tenements, many of which have been renovated, restored to their original pink and honeyed sandstone from the black fronts created by pollution and brought up to modern standards of accommodation.
 Urban regeneration has also been attempted in areas of post-industrial decline, such as the Merchant City in Glasgow, which was returned to housing from the 1980s, with warehouse loft conversions and more recently the waterfront in Edinburgh, resulting in a return of resident populations to major urban centres.

+Supported housing

+Supported housing in Scotland, such as sheltered housing, extra care provision, retirement housing, supported or assisted living accommodation and temporary or emergency accommodation, is commissioned by individual local authorities.
+Local authorities, registered social landlords, private companies, voluntary organisations and health and social care partnerships are all involved in providing supported housing.